arifemregrgz/Data-Analysis-Using-Sakila-Database/README.md

-# MySQL and Sakila Database Practices in DBeaver IDE
+# MySQL and Sakila Database practices at DBeaver IDE

 SQL Database Analysis with Sakila (Beginner to Intermediate)